 1. Instinct is usually automatic whereas intuition is thought-oriented

-On the other hand, intuition has more time to contemplate or examine the issues to make a decision, even though it’s not the making of the individual that the intuition arrived in the mind.
+On the other hand, intuition has more time to contemplate or examine the issues to make a decision, even though it’s not the making of the individual that the intuition arrives in the mind.

 2. Intuition is not fixed, unlike instinct